Sythmoria/Sythmoria/README.md

 - 👩‍🏫 I’m currently working as an online ESL tutor and an amateur journalist.
 I'm looking 🔍 for a job as a front-end developer.

--  💻I’m currently studying front-end at IT Bootcamp.
+-  💻I’ve finished studying front-end at IT Bootcamp in February 2022 and I've continued studying on different platforms ever since.

 <br/>